readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

+LinkedIn needs a "Community Notes" feature similar to X/Twitter.

+Given LinkedIn's role as a platform for career advice, we encounter varying degrees of quality in the advice shared here.
+Unfortunately, some of it is unhelpful and can even be career-limiting.
+An anonymous flagging system for identifying and warning against bad advice could be incredibly beneficial.

+Are we here to genuinely help others, or just to get clicks?!
+Like & subscribe ;)

-Traits to avoid:
+### Traits to avoid

+#### Unfounded Opinions

-Brats, who want things their way "just because" - best question to identify this is to ask what's best out of SQL or NoSQL.
-The two technologies have essentially converged, some engineers struggle to articulate the relative benefits, and just say "NoSQL is just better".
-Vue vs React?
-(React has a zillion more engineers, a much wider community and egosystem)
+"this is just better" - a good way to identify this is by asking for explain what is better out of an SQL or NoSQL database.
+The popular NoSQL and SQL database engines have borrowed ideas from each other, and in essence, converged, meaning that there isn't a whole lot of difference betwee them.
+Naturally, the nature and use of the data will be the main factor for what you choose, but some engineers struggle to articulate the relative benefits, and just say "NoSQL is just better".

 # Product